Skip to main content

 https://github.com/run-x/opta

-Opta is tool built in Python that makes Terraform easier by providing high-level constructs and not getting stuck with low-level cloud configurations.
+Opta is a tool built in Python that makes Terraform easier by providing high-level constructs and not getting stuck with low-level cloud configurations.

 pterradactyl by Nike